Installs GPG key, APT source and pinning in one step

 Does this repository support ARM / aarch64?

 Most packages are currently built for amd64 (x86-64).
 ARM support (aarch64) is planned.
 Check the GitHub repository for the current architecture list.
+The setup guide covers all supported architectures.